-The U.S. Bureau of Labor Statistics (BLS) stated that career and technical education teachers could expect 4% overall growth between 2014 and 2024.
-Employment for middle school career/technical education teachers was predicted to increase 6% from 2014 to 2024, while high school career/technical education teachers were projected to see little to no growth during the same time frame.
-Middle school career/technical teachers earned a median annual salary of $55,190 in May 2015, according to the BLS.
-High school career/technical teachers made a median annual salary of $56,130 in the same year.
+The U.S. Bureau of Labor Statistics (BLS) stated that career and technical education teachers could expect a 1% decline between 2018 and 2028.
+Employment for middle school career/technical education teachers was predicted to increase 3% from 2018 to 2028, while high school career/technical education teachers were projected to see 2% growth during the same time frame.
+Middle school career/technical teachers earned a median annual salary of $59,230 in May 2018, according to the BLS.
+High school career/technical teachers made a median annual salary of $60,250 in the same year.

 In summary, a master's degree in computer education prepares students for careers educating others in the use of technology, either directly or through course development.